 The Bahamas are set to change their identity in the world for good.
 2020 onwards, they won’t just be known for acres of white sandy beaches, a god-sent strip of 700 picturesque islands and well, Cat-5 hurricanes.
 The islands will now be recognized for the first-of-its-kind reconstructed, post- hurricane solar power grid.

 Ragged Island, a small, hilly retreat in the Bahamas is now home to the first of many, hurricane-proof solar microgrids.
-Unlike traditional setups, this grid has been installed low into the ground, helping it withstand up to 180 miles per hour winds.
-The microgrid is set to provide energy for the island’s 100 residents.
+This setup is low into the ground, unlike traditional solar panels.
+Such a construction is meant to help it withstand up to 180 miles per hour winds.
+Consequently, the microgrid has enough capacity to provides energy for the island’s 100 residents.

 Where does a small island get the money to invest in renewable energy assets, you ask?
 Well, the Bahamas collectively spend $400 million a year to import diesel from the US.
-This import has always been a staple in its trade to access electricity for citizens and the thousands of tourists that land on these heavenly islands year after year.
+This trade has always been a staple to access electricity for citizens and thousands of tourists.
+Hence, it has traditionally supported the island’s tourism.

-Aiming to source 30% power from renewable means by 2030, the Bahamian Prime Minister calls this ‘laboratory for a solar future’ an example for the world.
+Using these innovative means, Bahamas are aiming to source 30% of their power from renewable means by 2030.
+The Bahamian Prime Minister calls this ‘laboratory for a solar future’ an example for the world.
 Definitely a commendable feat.

 Amidst gusty winds and large-than-life currents, renewables are finding a way to help humanity find their way to sustainable, cleaner energy.